SimardeepSingh-zsh/SimardeepSingh-zsh/README.md

-#Hi!
+<b>Hi!
 I'm Simar 🥷<br>Understanding machines is a lot easier than understanding a person 🖤

 ## 🌐 Socials: